 Family Events at the Southbank Centre

-The Southbank Centre on London’s South Bank always has a good line up of family fun, this month it’s for the May half-term.
-They are also hosting a number of events for the Queen’s Platinum Jubilee.
-Try maypole dancing or a ceilidh, set your inner anarchist free at Punk Alley or see Party a heartfelt play full of humour and a glorious soundtrack.
+The Southbank Centre on London’s South Bank always has a good line up of family fun, this month they are hosting a number of events for kids and their parents.

 When: Various dates, see website for details.